Become a planner or upgrade your credentials with a 100% online degree.

 The premier qualification for planners is a Master of Urban Planning.
 Programs contain introductory, foundation subjects as well as advanced studies.
 Topics may include city redevelopment, spatial analysis, planning and environmental laws in Australia, urban design, and community engagement.
 Online courses allow you to study part-time as a working professional.

-Develop the Skills You Need to Transform Communities
+Develop Skills to Transform Communities

 As a town planner, environmental manager, or policymaker, you will have the ability to shape city spaces and make a difference in people's lives.
 You will drive positive changes in resource management, strategic plans, and social amenities.